christophergandrud/FedChangePointNote/paper/data/builder/README.md

 There are three source code files used to create the data used in the change point analysis:

-- *[FedLaughterMembers.R](FedLaughterMembers.R)*: Creates monthly means of laughter and attendance in Congressional hearings.
-Merges this with the Fed hearing counts and economic data.

--*[TestMonthCount.R](TestMonthCount.R)*: counts the number of testimonies per month that the Fed is asked to give to Congress.
-Creates the file *[components/TestimonyPerMonth.csv](components/TestimonyPerMonth.csv)*.
+- *[ChangePoint_FullSenate.R](ChangePoint_FullSenate.R)*: Processes *[TestimonyRecords.csv](components/TestimonyRecords.csv)* for the analysis for the US Senate.
+This includes creating monthly counts of hearings where the Fed testified and means of laughter.

+-*[ChangePoint_FullHouse.R](ChangePoint_FullHouse.R)*: Processes *[TestimonyRecords.csv](components/TestimonyRecords.csv)* for the analysis for the US House of Representatives.
+This includes creating monthly counts of hearings where the Fed testified and  of laughter and formal letter correspondence.

 - *[EconData.R](EconData.R)*: gathers macroeconomic data from [FRED](http://research.stlouisfed.org/fred2/).

-There are three main data files in the *[components](components/)* subdirectory:
+There are two data files in the *[components](components/)* subdirectory:

-- *[MonetaryPolicyChron.csv](components/MonetaryPolicyChron.csv)*: Includes counts of attendance and laughter in Congressional hearings as well as links to the PDFs of transcripts from these hearings.
-Attendance and laughter was largely hand counted by research assistants from the PDF transcripts.
+- *[TestimonyRecords.csv](components/TestimonyRecords.csv)*: includes details on each of the Congressional hearings transcripts (including links to PDFs) as well as basic data gleamed from these transcripts including laughter counts and formal letter correspondence.
+These were largely coded by research assistants.

-- *[TestimonyRaw.csv](components/TestimonyRaw.csv)*: descriptions of instances where the Federal Reserve gave testimony to Congress.
-Includes links to the Fed's prepared remarks.
-Data gathered from the [Federal Reserve's website](http://www.federalreserve.gov/newsevents/default.htm).

 - *[EconData.csv](components/EconData.csv)*: Economic data gathered from FRED using the source file *[EconData.R](EconData.R)*.
 For variable descriptions see *[EconDataDescription.md](components/EconDataDescription.md)*.